spotinst/help/src/docs/ocean/features/cost-analysis.md

 In other words, workload-1 used 4.4% of the total cluster allocatable resources.
 Workload-1 will be assigned 4.4% of Cluster-1 compute costs.

-In Cluster-2, if workload-2 requests resources for 4 vCPUs and 6 GiB of memory and the total cluster allocatable resources are 120 vCPUs and 120 GiB of memory, then the resource allocation of that workload is calculated as:
+In Cluster-2, if workload-2 requests resources for 4 vCPUs and 6 GiB of memory, and the total cluster allocatable resources are 120 vCPUs and 120 GiB of memory, then the resource allocation of that workload is calculated as:

 `Resource allocation = (0.91 * 4/120) + (0.09 * 6/120) = 0.035 or 3.5%`